bitrig/bitrig/distrib/amd64/ramdisk/install.md

 __EOT
 				fdisk -e $_disk

-				if ! disk_has $_disk gpt bitrig; then
+				if ! disk_has $_disk gpt openbsd; then
-					echo -n "No Bitrig partition in GPT," elif ! disk_has $_disk gpt efisys; then echo -n "No EFI Sys partition in GPT," else
+					echo -n "No OpenBSD/Bitrig partition in GPT," elif ! disk_has $_disk gpt efisys; then echo -n "No EFI Sys partition in GPT," else